westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 Info: format successful
 ```

-To mount the volume formatted with the above command, the regulr block device
+To mount the volume formatted with the above command, the regular block device
 must be specified.

 ```plaintext